onnlucky/hotel/readme.txt

 * when doing mutable things, assert that ref == 1, copy/clone otherwise
 * think about how to defer refcounting to battle "churn"

+optimize: return should not capture run, but run->caller (or not?)
+optimize: task->value by tagging as active incase of tResult or such?
-optimize the code by: collecting all local names, use that as dict, and keep values inside run
+optimize: compile code by collecting all local names, use that as dict, and keep values inside run

 lookup should handle: #this, #body, #goto and some others